niant/once/readme.md

 ## Changelog

+### v0.3.0

+* _deprecated.scss added containing the following classes
+    - flex-column
+    - flex-lock
+    - flex-flex

+    - It's not recommened to use those classes anymore but if you must, just import the _deprecated.scss in main.scss

+* Flexbox classes added

 ### v0.2.0

 * box direction is changed to empty string, so Pbox, Mbox etc. becomes just P and M